Tri-State Chess Club Ladder

 Killinger won 4 and lost 1 reaching an all time high in his rating!

 I suspect he will break 1500 next meeting.
-His graph of
+His

 performance is a steadily increasing graph.
 If we project